Stand Up (Ludacris song)

-"Stand Up" is a song by Ludacris, released as the second single from his fourth album, Chicken-n-Beer on August 19, 2003.
-It became his first song to peak atop the Billboard Hot 100—remaining on the chart for 28 weeks—on the week dated December 6 of that year.
-It contains a guest appearance from American rapper Shawnna, who provides a call and response dichotomy with Ludacris for the song's chorus.
-Production was handled by then-unknown Roc-A-Fella Records producer Kanye West, while co-production was helmed by Ludacris himself, both of whom wrote the song.
+"Stand Up" is a song by American rapper Ludacris, released as the second single from his fourth album, Chicken-n-Beer (2003), on September 2, 2003.
+It contains a guest appearance from American rapper Shawnna, who provides a call-and-response dichotomy with Ludacris for the song's chorus.
+Production was handled by Roc-A-Fella Records producer Kanye West, while co-production was helmed by Ludacris, both of whom wrote the song.

-"Stand Up" topped the R&B/Hip-Hop singles chart for five weeks, and received a Grammy Award nomination for Best Rap Solo Performance at the 46th Annual Grammy Awards.
-The song appeared in a commercial for the all-new 2019 Mercedes-Benz A-Class Sedan that appeared during Super Bowl LIII on February 3, 2019.
-The commercial featured Ludacris himself performing the song at an opera, and also featured Wile E. Coyote and the Road Runner and Free Willy.
+"Stand Up" became Ludacris's first song to peak atop the US Billboard Hot 100, rising to number one on the week dated December 6, 2003.
+It also topped three other Billboard charts and entered the top 20 in Canada, Italy, New Zealand, and the United Kingdom.
+It received a Grammy Award nomination for Best Male Rap Solo Performance at the 46th Annual Grammy Awards, losing to Eminem's "Lose Yourself".

 Music video

 A music video was made for "Stand Up", directed by Dave Meyers.
-Ludacris raps at a night club with many bizarre elements, such as a huge beer bottle, which he drinks from, a giant sneaker that he later wears, disabled people in wheelchairs dancing, a woman whose behind grows to a humungous proportion after kissing Ludacris, him and another woman as toddlers, and much more, with scenes mostly alluding to the song's lyrics.
-Chingy, Katt Williams, 2 Chainz, Scooter Braun, Kanye West (the song's producer), Tyra Banks & Lauren London made cameo appearances on the video.
+Ludacris raps at a night club with many bizarre elements, such as a huge beer bottle, which he drinks from, a giant sneaker that he later wears, disabled people in wheelchairs dancing, a woman whose behind grows to a humongous proportion after kissing Ludacris, him and another woman as toddlers, and much more, with scenes mostly alluding to the song's lyrics.
+Chingy, Katt Williams, 2 Chainz, Scooter Braun, Kanye West (the song's producer), Tyra Banks and Lauren London made cameo appearances in the video.